 Does this coverage include an “accelerated death benefit”?2

 Yes.
-If you’re diagnosed with a terminal illness and given a life expectancy of 12 months or less*, you may access half of your benefit amount.
-(Not available in Massachusetts or Washington).
+If you’re diagnosed with a terminal illness and given a life expectancy of 24 months or less*, you may access half of your benefit amount and use the money for whatever you need.

 Please note that receipt of “living benefit” (accelerated death benefit) insurance proceeds may affect your eligibility for public assistance programs.
 Proceeds may be taxable.
 You may wish to consult your financial adviser and/or attorney to determine how this may affect your personal situation.
 Premiums will be lower when the benefit amount decreases by one-half.

 *12 months or less for NY, USVI, and VT.Back to Top »

 There’s one exclusion.
 If death results from suicide in the first two years, benefits will not be paid.
 (In Washington, Missouri and North Dakota specific state rules apply).3Back to Top »

 Is this life insurance program endorsed by AARP?